Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 refined concept.

-Enhance the concept 3 with a balk add feature
+Enhance the concept 3 with a bulk add feature

 Based on stakeholder feedback, I chose the top panel configuration as the core structure due to its lightweight and guided design, offering a more novice-friendly experience than the left panel.
 Additionally, we incorporated the bulk add feature for 1) novice-friendliness: Enable novices to quickly glance at data and gain confidence in their selections, and 2) query efficiency: Allow users to efficiently add multiple options at a time.